youssef-omarrr/Brain-Tumor-Segmentation/README.md

 ### Announcement — Version 2 (v2)
 This repository now includes a second version (v2) of the segmentation pipeline. v2 focuses on transfer-learning with DeepLabV3 (ResNet-50) and pipeline improvements (see "What's new in v2" below).
 Work continues iteratively; training metrics for v2 will be populated here after experiments complete.

+> The output is still not satisfying, but I’ll work on improving it further in the future.

 ### Sample Output
 ![alt text](image.png)